 Advanced Search

-Join the Environmental and Energy Study Institute (EESI) for a briefing about the nexus of global trade and climate change.
+The Environmental and Energy Study Institute (EESI) held a briefing about the nexus of global trade and climate change.
 International trade is an integral part of the U.S. economy—the United States is the world’s largest importer and second-largest exporter of goods.
 While trade presents economic opportunities, it also comes at a cost.
 The global movement of goods via water, air, and land accounts for 20 to 30% of global carbon dioxide emissions.
 Climate change is also disrupting global supply chains, increasing costs, and damaging vital infrastructure.

 View the full briefing series at eesi.org/cop30-briefings.